Bee Inspired Spring Honey

 Jarred in Owings Mills

-We bottle every jar by hand.
-Small batches mean we can check texture, smell every formula, and catch anything that's off before it goes out.
+We bottle every jar by hand, in runs sized so we can check the texture and smell every batch before it goes out.
 Not processing-plant scale.
 Quality-control scale.

 Not a label we slapped on for marketing.
-Actual rabbinical certification that means our entire production process meets kosher standards.
+Actual rabbinical certification, which means our entire production process is independently supervised to kosher standards.
 Matters to people who need it to matter.

 Raw and Minimally Filtered